SBiswal02/edgeFleetBallTracking/DESIGN_REPORT.md

 - Ball trajectory changes at bounce (velocity reversal)
 - Separate interpolation prevents smoothing across bounce discontinuity
 - More accurate trajectory reconstruction

+### 2 Separate Interpolation Curves

+- After the bounce point is detected, we interpolate the trajectory using two separate interpolation curves for the X and Y coordinates.
+- There is a curve interpolated before the bounce point and a curve interpolated after the bounce point.

 # Post-Processing & Filtering